pebender/alexa-for-lg-webos-tv/docs/pages/design/skill-to-bridge-interface.md

 The login token's `"aud"` field identifies the service.
 It's a URL that identifies the bridge.
 BRIDGE_HOSTNAME is the bridge's DNS name.
 In the skill implementation, BRIDGE_HOSTNAME is set using the Custom Skill.

 The login token's `"exp"` field specifies when the login token will expire.
 It's recommended that the login token have a short lifetime in order to reduce the chance of replay.
 In the skill implementation, the login token is set to expire one minute after it was generated.

+In the skill implementation and bridge implementation, the JWT is signed using EdDSA (Ed25519).
+The keys are generated using the shell script [src/common/x509/x509-generate.sh](../../../src/common/x509/x509-generate.sh).
+The private key is placed in [src/skill/lib/link/](../../../src/skill/lib/link/).
+The public key is placed in [src/bridge/lib/frontend](../../../src/bridge/lib/frontend/).

 #### The Login Token Authorization